Global options reference

 optional object

 Configuration options to retrieve secrets from external backend in order to avoid storing secrets in plaintext in Vector config.
-Currently, only the exec backend is supported.
 Multiple backends can be configured.
-To signify Vector that it should look for a secret to retrieve use the SECRET[<backend_name>.<secret_key>].
-This placeholder will then be replaced by the secret retrieved from the relevant backend.
+Use SECRET[<backend_name>.<secret_key>] to tell Vector to retrieve the secret.
+This placeholder is replaced by the secret retrieved from the relevant backend.

 {"version": "1.0", "secrets": ["secret1", "secret2"]}